sinankalkan/CENG501-Spring2021/project_Durhan/Sample_readme.md

 # 4. Conclusion

-The ground state energies I found were close to the those of original paper.
-The shape of the ground state wavefunctions were also quite similar to the those of the original ones.
-There was only fractional differences between the original
+The ground state energies and the shape of the ground state wavefunctionsI found were close to the those of the original paper.
+There was some fractional differences in the wave function.

 Discuss the paper in relation to the results in the paper and your results.